Hospital Calls Police to Stop Texas Sheriff Deputy Getting Ivermectin: 'The Medicine Will Kill Him’ (Part 3)

 “Dr. Seiden told me, ‘It’s just a shame -- all you unvaccinated-- you get sick and come running to the professionals for help.”

-Erin said she wishes she had her wits about her in the moment to respond.
+Erin said she wishes she had her wits about her at the moment to respond.

 “I would have said, ‘Doctor, just as if you were in a situation you would have called the police, my husband would have shown up and laid his life down for you and your family — that’s what you do if you’re a professional,’ Erin said to me, with anger in her voice for the first time.